dartlangfr/risk-codelab/docs/step-9.md

 ```

 Key information:
- * `runZoned` it's a simple top-level function who execute its callback passed in parameter in a new seperate zone.
+ * `runZoned` it's a simple top-level function who execute its callback passed in parameter in a new separate zone.
 The second argumennt of this function is the error handler.

-To check if all continue to work correctly, just stop restart your running server and check your browser.
+To check if all continue to work correctly, just restart your running server and check your browser.

 ### Problems?
 Check your code against the files in [s9_server](../samples/s9_server).